 You’ve moved to the Netherlands and you’re all settled in.
-You have your apartment, job and local Albert Heijn within 500 metres of your place sorted.
+You have your apartment, job, and local Albert Heijn within 500 metres sorted.
 You have started to make friends and you have definitely started to notice how beautiful the Dutch are – tall, blonde, graceful Europeans gliding around on bikes all day.
 However, there are some unspoken rules when it comes to dating the Dutch and I am going to help you navigate the sometimes-treacherous waters.

 Keep it low-key

 The Dutch aren’t known for being overdressed, in fact, they dress more low key, elegantly simple, and smart.
 And let’s be honest – fair enough.
 When it’s raining half the time and you have to bike everywhere, who wants to constantly be wearing a pair of heels and a short, tight dress and oodles of makeup.
 They are practical, so showing up to a date wearing 9-inch heels and a glitter body-con dress probably isn’t the best first impression.
 Keep things casual, yet still stylish.
 Think jeans and Converse with a touch of glamour.